 min. cost $360 over 24 month billing period

 min. cost $239.88 over 12 month billing period

 |View all NBN plans listed on Canstar Blue||**^^View important information|

 Vodafone Mobile Internet Dongles & Pocket Wi-Fi

-Vodafone seems to have a few more options than Telstra does, and in the dongle range there are both prepaid and postpaid options available.
+Vodafone seems to have a few more options than others, and in the dongle range there are both prepaid and postpaid options available.

 If you’re an ongoing user, you may find better value in going for the contracted, bundled options as more data usually comes at a cheaper price.
 However, if you’re just looking for something short term, or want flexibility the SIM only options may be the way to go.

 Exetel Mobile Internet Dongles & Pocket Wi-Fi

 Exetel is known as a low-cost internet and mobile phone plan provider, and it also produces a range of mobile broadband plans.